oxycoon/TeeBoard-Video-Notifications/readme.md

 <h2>TODO</h2>
 <li>Create a dynamic video selector for different notification types (follower, subscriber, donation).</li>
 <li>Smooth out the code to be less clunky</li>

+<h2>KNOWN BUGS</h2>
+<li>CLR browser in OBS may be picky on bitrate for the videos.
+Test video is 1920x492 with bitrate 1971 kbps.
+ Unsure what causes this, as testing in regular browser works without problems.
+Needs more testing.</li>